WWBX: WBCN

 In May 1958, 104.1 FM officially signed on as WBCN, airing classical music.
 The call sign stood for the Boston Concert Network (along with Hartford's WHCN, New York City's WNCN, and Providence's WXCN).
 One of the on-air personalities at that time was Ron Della Chiesa, who also served as the music host and program director.
 Della Chiesa is still active in classical music broadcasting on WCRB.
 In 1965, Nathaniel Johnson was appointed Music Director of WBCN by station program director Don Otto.
 Johnson remained with the station until 1967, just prior to the changeover from classical to easy-listening, and then to rock.
 Johnson then left WBCN to assume a new position at WGBH.

 The station slowly began to change to an "underground" progressive rock format on the night of March 15, 1968.
-BCN's first rock announcer, "Mississippi Harold Wilson" (Joe Rogers), used the station's first slogan, "The American Revolution" and played the very first song "I Feel Free" by the rock group Cream.
+BCN's first rock announcer, "Mississippi Harold Wilson" (Joe Rogers), used the station's first slogan, "The American Revolution" and played the first song "I Feel Free" by the rock group Cream.
 At first, the new "American Revolution" format was only heard during the late-evening and overnight hours, but in mid-May, the station expanded the rock programming to 24 hours a day.
 By June 1968, the station's air staff included Mississippi, Peter Wolf (who was just starting with the J. Geils Band), Tommy Hadges, Jim Parry, Al Perry, and Sam Kopper was joined by Steven "The Seagull" Segal.
-Segal's arrival was critical to the station's early development since he came in from Los Angeles and San Francisco, where he had been mentored by the legendary West Coast DJ Tom Donahue, who was credited with starting the very first underground rock FM station at KMPX the year before.
+Segal's arrival was critical to the station's early development since he came in from Los Angeles and San Francisco, where he had been mentored by the legendary West Coast DJ Tom Donahue, who was credited with starting the first underground rock FM station at KMPX the year before.
 Segal's West Coast radical radio consciousness infused the early 'BCN.
 In the summer of 1968, Kopper was made the station's first program director.
 That fall, Segal and Kopper hired J. J. Jackson as a disc jockey.
 Twelve years later, JJ would become one of MTV's first VJs.
 In December 1968, Peter Wolf left to take the J. Geils Band full-time and, introduced to the station by Jim Parry, Charles Laquidara was hired to take over the 10:00 p.m. to 2:00 a.m. air shift.
 Between late 1968 and early 1971, as program director, Kopper sought out and hired Norm Winer, recently graduated from Brandeis; Andy Beaubien, recently graduated from URI; and Maxanne Sartori, who came in from her DJ position at KOL-FM in Seattle.